azimuth-cloud/azimuth-config/docs/configuration/15-disaster-recovery.md

 <!-- prettier-ignore-end -->

 <!-- prettier-ignore-start -->
-!!! warning "Do not use single bucket for multiple enviornments"
+!!! warning "Do not use single bucket for multiple environments"
-    As Velero does not distinguish which environment that a backup for, there is a risk of seeing unexpected behaviours.
+    Velero does not track which Kubernetes cluster a particular backup is taken on, so there is a risk of seeing unexpected behaviours (e.g. expired backups and volume snapshots not being deleted cleanly).
-    For example, old volume snapshots on one environment may fail to be deleted because Velero on another environment keep trying to delete them (but can't reach them) and never yields.
 <!-- prettier-ignore-end -->

 You will also need to consult the documentation for your S3 provider to obtain S3 credentials for